 Appeals made during summers or during instructor absence: If it is necessary for a grade appeal to be handled during Summer I or Summer II, the Dean may ask faculty members who are teaching summer courses to serve on the committee.
 If no faculty are available, the Dean may ask Department Chairs to serve as committee members.
 If the appeal is made during the summer or when an instructor is on sabbatical or approved University leave, and the instructor did not reply to the student's initial email, step 2 should be followed as normal.
 At step 3, the formal appeal to the academic Dean, the Dean should make an effort to contact the instructor to determine when he/she will be back on campus or available to provide input on the grade appeal.
-Every effort should be made by the academic Dean to involve the instructor is available.
+Every effort should be made by the academic Dean to involve the instructor in the appeal process and the academic Dean may delay the appeal process until the instructor is available.
 Delays may be any length, but may not extend more than one month into the following semester.
 Appeals may only proceed without the instructor's input if there are compelling reasons that the delay would be detrimental to the student, such as needing the appeal to remain in a program or to take the next course in a sequence.
 The academic Dean will notify the student of the delay.